AstroMined/debtonator/docs/active_context.md

      - Improved method documentation with comprehensive docstrings
      - Enhanced error handling with proper validation
    - Updated ADR-014 implementation checklist to mark Phase 10 as completed

-4. **Completed Payment Schedules Service Refactoring for ADR-014 Repository Layer Compliance (April 26, 2025)** ✓
-   - Refactored PaymentScheduleService to inherit from BaseService:
-     - Updated constructor to properly initialize BaseService
-     - Used _get_repository method for standardized repository access
-     - Replaced all direct database queries with repository methods
-   - Leveraged existing PaymentScheduleRepository's comprehensive methods:
-     - Used get_by_date_range for date-based schedule retrieval
-     - Leveraged mark_as_processed for schedule processing
-     - Used cancel_schedule for schedule deletion
-     - Added specialized methods for overdue and upcoming schedules
-   - Improved PaymentService integration:
-     - Properly passed dependencies to PaymentService constructor
-     - Maintained consistent interface for payment processing
-   - Applied proper ADR-011 datetime compliance:
-     - Used ensure_utc() for timezone-aware datetime parameters
-     - Used utc_now() for current time access with proper timezone
-   - Enhanced service with additional functionality:
-     - Added get_upcoming_schedules for forecast view
-     - Added find_overdue_schedules for missed payments
-     - Added get_total_scheduled_payments for financial planning
-     - Added get_schedules_with_relationships for complete record access
-   - Updated ADR-014 implementation checklist to mark Phase 9 as completed

-5. **Refactored RecurringIncomeService for ADR-014 Repository Pattern Compliance (April 25, 2025)** ✓
-   - Refactored RecurringIncomeService to inherit from BaseService:
-     - Updated constructor to properly initialize BaseService
-     - Used _get_repository method for standardized repository access
-     - Replaced all direct database queries with repository methods
-   - Leveraged existing RecurringIncomeRepository's comprehensive methods:
-     - Used get_with_relationships for loading related data
-     - Applied specialized methods like toggle_active and toggle_auto_deposit
-     - Added get_upcoming_deposits for advanced forecasting
-   - Added find_by_recurring_and_date method to IncomeRepository:
-     - Created specialized method for finding recurring income entries by month/year
-     - Used proper SQLAlchemy filtering with strftime
-     - Ensured consistent behavior with the previous implementation
-   - Applied proper ADR-011 datetime compliance:
-     - Used utc_now() instead of datetime.now()
-     - Stored dates in database without timezone info
-     - Maintained consistent business logic throughout refactoring
-   - Updated implementation checklist to mark Phase 5 as completed
-   - Identified typical refactoring pattern for similar services

 2. **Fixed Environment Context Initialization in Feature Flags (April 25, 2025)** ✓
    - Fixed error when executing tests in `test_accounts_services.py`